New York Giants: Allie Sherman years (1961–1968)

 Giants Stadium was home to the Giants from 1976 to 2009.

 The Giants' front office operations were complicated by a long-standing feud between Wellington Mara and his nephew, Tim Mara.
 Jack Mara had died in 1965, leaving his share of the club to his son Tim.
 Wellington and Tim's personal styles and their visions for the club clashed, and eventually they stopped talking to each other.
 NFL Commissioner Pete Rozelle intervened and recommended a neutral general manager, George Young, allowing the club to operate more smoothly.
 The feud became moot on February 20, 1991, when Tim Mara sold his shares in the club to Preston Robert Tisch.

 In 1979, the Giants began the steps that would, in time, return them to the pinnacle of the NFL.
 These included the drafting of quarterback Phil Simms in 1979, and linebacker Lawrence Taylor in 1981.
 In 1981, Taylor won the NFL's Defensive Rookie of the Year and Defensive Player of the Year awards and the Giants made the playoffs for the first time since 1963.
-One of the few bright spots during this time was the team's excellent linebackers, who were known as the Crunch Bunch.
+The linebackers of the team became known as the Crunch Bunch during this season.
 After the strike-shortened 1982 season, in which they finished 4–5, head coach Ray Perkins resigned to succeed the legendary Bear Bryant as head coach at the University of Alabama.
 In a change that would prove crucial in the coming years, he was replaced by the team's defensive coordinator, Bill Parcells.